About bile duct cancer

 Bile duct cancer has been chosen as the first indication for fimaCHEM, as there is a clear medical need for better local treatment, access with light is easy by using standard endoscopic treatment procedures and the most used cytotoxic agents, gemcitabine, is one of the drugs that is significantly enhanced by PCI in preclinical studies.
 Fimaporfin has been granted Orphan Designation for this indication in EU and in USA.

-A multi-centre Phase I dose-escalation study in 16 patients to assess the safety of fimaporfin (Amphinex®) induced PCI of gemcitabine, followed by systemic cisplatin/gemcitabine, has recently been completed in patients with inoperable bile duct cancer.
-The primary objective was to determine a tolerable dose for local bile duct treatment with fimaporfin induced PCI of gemcitabine, but the study also provided very promising early signs of tumour response.
-The safety of repeated treatment is currently being explored as a Phase I extension.
-PCI Biotech has opened an IND in the US and is now planning for a multi-site pivotal Phase II study in this patient population.
+A multi-centre Phase I dose-escalation study in 23 patients to assess the safety of fimaporfin (Amphinex®) induced PCI of gemcitabine, followed by systemic cisplatin/gemcitabine, has recently been completed in patients with inoperable extrahepatic bile duct cancer.
+The primary objective was to determine a tolerable dose for local bile duct treatment with fimaporfin induced PCI of gemcitabine, but the study also provided encouraging early signs of efficacy that support further clincal development in this orphan indication.
+Based on the positive Phase I data, the pivotal RELEASE study with registation intent was initiated and the first patient was enrolled in May 2019.